 Paradise Alliance Church- Showers, Washers, and Dryers- **COVID-19 Update: Shower and laundry services have resumed ** Offering shower facilities, as well as washers and dryers are available at Paradise Alliance Church for Camp Fire Survivor use.
 Survivors will be asked to provide their FEMA number, a current ID/Driver’s License, their current address, and their burn scar address before accessing the facilities.Camp Fire Survivors must bring a current ID/Driver’s License, their current address, and their burn scar address before accessing the facilities.
 Hours: Monday-Friday from 3:30pm-7pm.
 Location: Paradise Alliance Church, 6491 Clark Road, Paradise

-- Fridays: The Open Lot across the street from Cornucopia Restaurant (515 Montgomery St, Oroville), Cross Street: Montgomery Street & Feather River Boulevard, Oroville from 10:30am – 12:30pm.
+- 11:30am-2:30pm at the open lot across the street from Cornucopia Restaurant (515 Montgomery St, Oroville), Cross Street: Montgomery Street & Feather River Boulevard, Oroville.
+Please note: no service on the 5th Fridays of each month.

 Note: Butte County Environmental Health advises all mattresses in the Paradise/Magalia/Concow area be replaced after the fire even if unburned